tanita8888/TetyanaM-Homework-1/README.md

 I like using Git, since the more I practice, the better I work in Git.
-I have just successfully added the new branch B. The branch B will contain some more commits that I'll create soon.
+I have just successfully added the new branch B.
+I have corrected this text making it clearer.